Why is There a "Dark Zone" Towards the North (or South) on the GNSS Antenna's SkyView Polar Graph?

 Improved SkyView antenna verification tool's user interface (2024 version)

-Users checking antenna reception patterns and quality on the southern hemisphere, will see the no satellite zone at the bottom of the polar graph (south).
-The example below is from Santiago, Chile (Latitude: 33 degrees south).
+Users checking antenna reception patterns and quality on the Southern Hemisphere, will see the no satellite zone at the bottom of the polar graph (south).
+The example below is from Santiago, Chile (Latitude: 33° south).

-Users running SkyView antenna coverage test at higher latitudes (closer to either pole) would see the "no satellite" circle closer to the center (90º, zenith) of the polar graph.
+Users running SkyView antenna coverage tests at higher latitudes (closer to either pole) would see a larger "no satellite" circle closer to the center of the polar graph (90°, zenith).

 Related Test Solutions